This post was last updated on June 17th, 2021 at 12:49 pm

 - Do a science experiment using items from your pantry.

 - Take a long, relaxing bath.
+Don’t forget the candles or essential oils.

 - Have a picnic at the park.

 - Take the kids to a local splash park.
 There are many free splash parks near our house.
-Do a google search to see if you live near one!
+Do a Google search to see if you live near one!

 - Check Facebook events for your town to see a list of free events that are happening this weekend in your city.
 (This is one of the most frequent ways we find fun things to do with our kids without spending money!
 There are free things going on every weekend.)